gbjk/gym_timer/DOCUMENTATION.md

 * After you have editted the last digit of *Round time*, the *Rest time* will display for editting
 * You can press **|**◀◀ or ▶▶**|** on the first or last digit to move between *Round time* and *Rest time* too
 * To exit *edit* mode, press the __mode__ button to return to *standby*, or ►**||** to start the *countdown*

-### Using Saved Timers
-* There are 9 saved timers
-* To choose a saved timer, press the __swap__ button, followed by a number 1-9
-* A list of the default saved timers is at the bottom of this guide
-* You can save your own timers.
-See below.

 ### Countdown
 * To start the countdown press ►**||**